huang-yi/shadowfax/README.md

 2. Register service provider(Optional)

-You need to register the service provider manually, if your Laravel/Lumen version is less than 5.5:
+You need to register the service provider manually, if your Laravel version is less than 5.5 or you are using Lumen:

 ```php
 <?php